Your public library is the place to be if you’re a young person in town. We have lots of fun stuff to do and can even get you help with your homework.

 - Fact Monster is an online homework helper that has practice quizzes and in all subjects.
 You can also find study tips and educational games.

-- Kids Encyclopedia Brittanica is a virtual encyclopedia offering information on just about any subject!
+- Kids Encyclopedia Britannica is a virtual encyclopedia offering information on just about any subject!
 There are also tips for writing reports, papers, and preparing for presentations.
+This site is subscription-based but they do offer a 7 day free trial.

 Here are some safe and fun games for kids to play online!